-- 5 Bank Accounts That You Should Have
+- How Many Bank Accounts Should you Have?

 There is no one right answer to how much you should save for emergencies, but I’ll share a few rules of thumb to get you started.
 Knowing these general guidelines will give you a target to aim for.

 Your emergency fund is the savings account that holds funds for true emergencies.
 It’s where you would draw money from in the case of an unexpected event that would require large sums of money that you wouldn’t have otherwise.

 An emergency fund is your barrier against using credit to pay for things.
 It allows you to cash flow expenses without having to get into debt.